 Badly sprained, huh?
 Bummer!
-For this fairly common injury (about 25,000 folks get them every day!), the best treatment really depends on the severity of the sprain.
-A sprained ankle can happen whenever the foot twists, turns, or rolls beyond its normal position, stretching or even tearing the ligaments (elastic structures that stabilize and hold joints in place) in the ankle.
-At-home treatment will likely do the trick and reduce swelling in a few days for minor sprains.
-With the more severe variety, some extra time and perhaps some medical intervention may be in order to help treat and prevent further damage.
+For this fairly common injury (about 25,000 folks tweak their ankles every day!), the best treatment really depends on the severity of the sprain.
+A sprained ankle can happen whenever the foot twists, turns, or rolls beyond its normal position.
+This causes the ligaments — elastic structures that stabilize and hold your joints in place — in the ankle to stretch or even tear.
+At-home treatment may do the trick and reduce swelling in a few days for minor sprains.
+However, with the more severe variety, some extra time and perhaps some medical intervention may be in order to help treat and prevent further damage.
 Moreover, it’s been noted that it can be tough to tell the difference between a severe sprain and a fracture.
-So, to be sure of what you’re dealing with, having the ankle evaluated by a medical professional will help inform the best course of treatment.
+So, to be sure you know what you’re dealing with, having the ankle evaluated by a medical professional will help inform the appropriate course of treatment.

-- Compression: Use elastic wrap bandages to on the affected ankle.
+- Compression: Use elastic wrap bandages on the affected ankle.

 - Elevation: Prop the injured ankle above the heart, especially at night.